ATCC-Bioinformatics/genome_portal_api/README.md

 deep_search() is intended for deep searching of ATCC® JSON metadata behind each genome.
 THIS FUNCTION SUPPORTS EXACT KEY|VALUE|STRING MATCHING, WITH "text" METHOD CAPTURE SUBSTRINGS.
 There is currently no similar function on the ATCC® Genome Portal.
-This function will search through the JSON metadata of all available genomes for matching strings orv alues.
+This function will search through the JSON metadata of all available genomes for matching strings or values.

 --------- USAGE ---------
 Required arguments: